 Data Desk is one of the easiest and most comprehensive dashboard tools, and is created by the Revenue Institute.
-It provides a user-friendly interface and a wide range of tools for data manipulation, transformation, and visualization.
-With Data Desk, users can create dashboards that help you visualize and extract insights from any number of tools instantly.
+It provides a user-friendly interface and a wide range of tools for marketing data manipulation, transformation, and visualization.
+With Data Desk, users can create dashboards that help you visualize and extract valuable insights from any number of tools instantly.

 The biggest value prop Data Desk brings to the table is the fact it allows you to create custom metrics across multiple tool sets.
 For example, you can add your advertising budgets across all of your channels, divide by your conversion volume, and get your cost per conversion; no need to have to view channel by channel.
 Connected campaigns are easier to analyze.